• HOME

 1. Hang out on the beaches at Punta Mosquito (east) and Punta Coco (west)

 When you visit Holbox chances are you’re going to hit up the beaches!
 After all, you are on a wild, tropical island!
-The best beaches in Holbox are at Punta Mosquito to the east and Punta Coco to the west.
+The best beaches in Holbox are Punta Mosquito to the east and Punta Coco to the west.

 Punta Mosquito is a nice escape and has a long stretch of beach and sand bar and tranquil, turquoise water.
 The road to get there is long, however.
-From downtown Holbox, it takes over an hour walking and a good 20+ minute golf cart ride (or more depending on the road conditions).
+From downtown Holbox, it takes over an hour of walking and a good 20+ minute golf cart ride (or more depending on the road conditions).

 You could also rent a bike for the day.
 In any case, visiting Punta Mosquito is worth it!
 Sometimes you can spot flamingos at Punta Mosquito.
-Here you’ll find iconic Holbox hammocks hanging just above the crystal clear water.
+Here you’ll find iconic Holbox hammocks hanging just above the crystal-clear water.

 Punta Coco is the best place to catch a famous Isla Holbox sunset and this is also where you will be able to see the bioluminescence (more on that in a bit).
 You can also see flamingos here if you go early enough in the morning and in-season.
 If you wander around the coastline, you might find some fun swings or hammocks out in the shallow water.